gorenje/slacktello/README.md

 SlackTello
----
+===

-Bridge between Slack and Trello to create cards from slack commands.
+Heroku bridge between Slack and Trello to create cards from slack commands.

 Configuration
----
+===

-Designed to be deployed to heroku but just needs the following setup:
+Designed to be deployed to heroku and just needs the following setup:

     SLACK_TOKENS=token,token2,...

-comma list of slack tokens generated when creating a new slack command.
+comma list of slack tokens generated when [creating a new slack command](https://slack.zendesk.com/hc/en-us/articles/201259356-Using-slash-commands).

 Now it gets complicated!
 For each slack user, need to create a variable containing their trello keys: